-Investors ideally are suggested to rebalance their portfolio once a year.
+Ideally, investors should rebalance their portfolios once a year.
 They can make it a habit to rebalance the portfolio on the same day every year.
-Irrespective of the changes in the portfolio, rebalancing can be done yearly.
+Irrespective of the changes in the portfolio, you can rebalance yearly.

 There is another way to look at rebalancing.
 Investors can choose an ideal asset allocation and the deviation from which is accepted.
 Anytime during their investment journey, if the asset allocation crosses the deviation, the investor can rebalance the portfolio.